frankframework/frankframework/TESTING_WITH_IAF-TEST.md

     />
 ######
 3. In the Tomcat Overview window, set the port number for HTTP/1.1 to 80, or another if 80 is already taken.
 Oracle will be using port 8080.
 4. In the same window, go to the Modules tab at the bottom and add "/iaf-test" as a web module.
+Make sure that its path is set to `/iaf-test`.
 5. Make sure `-Dotap.stage=LOC` is included in the VM Arguments of your server's launch configuration.
 6. In the Project Explorer, right-click the iaf-test module and select Properties.
 Go to Deployment Assembly, press [ Add... ].
 Select Folder, press [ Next ].
 Select the src/main/configurations folder, and press Finish.
 In the text field right of your new src/main/configurations item, enter `WEB-INF/classes/configurations`.
 7. Do the same for the src/test/testtool folder.
 For that, enter `testtool` as deploy path.